near/NEPs/text/0000-transaction-refactoring.md

 Then we need to handle it in one operation in a runtime code, which might have duplicated code for executing some WASM code with the rollback conditions.

 Alternative to this is to execute multiple simple transactions in a batch within the same block.
-It has to be done in a raw without any commits to the state until the entire batch is completed.
+It has to be done in a row without any commits to the state until the entire batch is completed.
 We propose to support this type of transaction batching to simplify the runtime.

 Currently callbacks are handled differently from async calls, this NEP simplifies data dependencies and callbacks by unifying them.